Walden v. Fiore: Background

 Anthony Walden, a Georgia police officer working as a deputized Drug Enforcement Administration agent at a Georgia airport, searched respondents and seized a large amount of cash.
 The plaintiffs, including Gina Fiore, alleged that, after they returned to their Nevada residence, Walden helped draft a false probable cause affidavit in support of the funds' forfeiture and forwarded it to a United States Attorney's Office in Georgia.
 In the end, no forfeiture complaint was filed, and the plaintiffs' funds were returned.
 The plaintiffs filed a tort suit against Walden in federal district court in Nevada.
 The district court dismissed the suit, finding that the Georgia search and seizure did not establish a basis to exercise personal jurisdiction in Nevada.
 The Ninth Circuit Court of Appeals reversed, holding that the district court could properly exercise jurisdiction because Walden had submitted the false probable cause affidavit with the knowledge that it would affect persons with significant Nevada connections.

 Opinion of the court

 The Supreme Court issued an opinion on February 25, 2014.
+Justice Thomas, writing for a unanimous Court, reversed the decision of the Ninth Circuit, holding that the District Court in Nevada could not exercise jurisdiction over Walden.